Chapter 31: Propagating plants and developing new plants

 Crossing with relatives

 The relatives might be ancestral varieties that the crop originated from or species closely related to the crop.
-Technically, a crop species should should not hybridize with other species (i.e. it is an isolated gene pool, see Chapter 17) but sporadic seed production does occur.
+Technically, a crop species should should not hybridize with other species (i.e. it is an isolated gene pool, see Chapter 17) but sporadic seed production does occur when plants are crossed with close relatives.
 Although successful crosses may be infrequent, as long as there are some viable offspring, these can be back-crossed to the original crop (i.e. cross the hybrid plants with plants from the parental population) with significant introduction of novel traits (i.e. variability) that may include desirable features.
 Occasionally, workers are successful crossing with more distant relatives (different genera, even different families).
 Part of this surprising possibility may be poor taxonomy (i.e. they actually are more closely related than depicted in the taxonomy) but apparently sometimes crosses can happen between plants that are not that closely related.

 Treatment with mutagens

 A common means of generating variability, and perhaps producing favorable traits that can be selected for, is to treat the seeds with a chemical mutagen or radiation.
-Although most of the treated seeds do not survive or have unfavorable features, usually some seeds survive that may have desirable features.
+Although most of the treated seeds do not survive or have unfavorable features, usually some seeds survive and some of these may have desirable features.
 These plants can be crossed with existing varieties in hopes of introducing favorable features to the crop.
 The technique is also used with asexual propagation.
 The original ruby red grapefruit appeared as a sport on a normal grapefruit tree.
-Irradiation of branches of the original ruby red has produced the even redder varieties Rio Red and Star Ruby.
+Irradiation of branches of the original ruby red has produced the even redder varieties: Rio Red and Star Ruby.

 Genetically modified organisms